Uninett/nav/NOTES.rst

 Unfortunately, Django releases have a tendency to drop backwards compatibility with many features, so expect future releases of NAV to move to even more recent versions of Django - we expect to land on Django 1.11, which is the last long-term support release of Django 1.
+Django 2 drops support for Python 2, as will NAV.

 Upgraded dependencies